Toughness: Toughness tests

 The toughness of a material can be measured using a small specimen of that material.
 A typical testing machine uses a pendulum to deform a notched specimen of defined cross-section.
 The height from which the pendulum fell, minus the height to which it rose after deforming the specimen, multiplied by the weight of the pendulum, is a measure of the energy absorbed by the specimen as it was deformed during the impact with the pendulum.
 The Charpy and Izod notched impact strength tests are typical ASTM tests used to determine toughness.

 Unit of toughness

-Tensile toughness (or, deformation energy, UT) is measured in units of joule per cubic metre (J·m−3) in the SI system and inch-pound-force per cubic inch (in·lbf·in−3) in US customary units.
+Tensile toughness (or deformation energy, UT) is measured in units of joule per cubic metre (J·m−3), or equivalently newton-metre per cubic metre (N·m·m−3), in the SI system and inch-pound-force per cubic inch (in·lbf·in−3) in US customary units: